dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2021_05_24-dotnet-basics.md

 .NET is the top level name of a Microsoft technology used for building software.
 It is a twenty year old platform which has seen a lot of change and innovation over the years and which spans across many different domains. .NET can be used to develop web applications, games, IoT, machine learning, Desktop and mobile applications and much more.
 The term ".NET" is often used in a very far reaching meaning and used synonymously for a wide range of smaller parts of the platform such as the original .NET Framework, the newer .NET Core, or languages such as C#, F# and VB.NET.

 When people talk about ".NET" they could mean anything from ASP.NET to PowerShell.
-In order to understand .NET one has to look at all the different pieces which make up the platform and look at them individually to fully make of them sense.
+In order to understand .NET one has to look at all the different pieces that make up the platform and look at them individually to get the full picture.

 <div class="tip"><p><strong>Tip:</strong> The official website for .NET is <a href="https://dotnet.microsoft.com" target="_blank">dotnet.microsoft.com</a>, but a much more memorable URL to all things .NET is <a href="https://dot.net" target="_blank">dot.net</a>, which will redirect a beginner to the most up to date resources around the Microsoft .NET platform.</p></div>